telerik/reporting-docs/getting-started/web-designer/improving-basic-report.md

 	1. Search for `pie` to bring up the `Configure Pie Chart` pane on the right side of the web report designer.
 	1. Select the `Data Source`.
 	1. Drag the `ProductSubcategory` field to the `Series` box.
 This way, we will create the Pie Chart slices from the Product SubCategories.
 	1. Drag the `LineTotal` into the `Values` box.
-The aggreagate function `Sum` is automatically applied to the field, so the Values of each Pie slice will be the sum of `LineTotal`.
+The aggregate function `Sum` is automatically applied to the field, so the Values of each Pie slice will be the sum of `LineTotal`.
 	1. Click `Create` and you should see a Pie Chart that contains all the data from the DataSource.
 	1. Since we want to see only the data for a specific category, we need to add a rule to filter the data based on the value of our report parameter.